 Now that you know what it takes to become a web development professional, here is a look at the tools and resources you need to become one on your own.

 As a web development professional, you must be comfortable using the command line.
 Suppose you are wondering what a command line is.
 In that case, it is a text-based interface that uses text commands to achieve the same functionality as a graphical user interface (GUI), which is when you use the mouse to navigate and operate a computer.
 You can open the command line through a Cygwin on Windows or a terminal on Linux or Mac.

-There are many tutorials and other resources to take you through Ruby on Rails, like the Try Ruby 15-minute tutorial for beginners and the the online version of Ruby Koans.
-Other options include Rubymonk, which follows the same concept as Ruby Koans while bringing your understanding of the language to the next level.
+There are many tutorials and other resources to take you through Ruby on Rails, like the Try Ruby 15-minute tutorial for beginners and the online version of Ruby Koans.
+Other options include Rubymonk, which follows the same concept as Ruby Koans while bringing your language understanding to the next level.

 Rails Tutorial is also a good option, but it is based on the assumption that you already know Ruby.
 If you do, this tutorial will guide you through the development process for a web application similar to Twitter.
 It introduces key Ruby on Rails concepts like Test Driven Development and Model-View-Controller applications.
 Add in your CSS and HTML programming knowledge, and you can deploy a fully-functional and elegant Rails application by this end.

 If you like to learn programming in a fun way, you can opt for Rails for Zombies.
 This is quite a popular option, too, so you should get plenty of support.
-For a more thorough approach to Ruby on Rails, you can opt for a course from educational institutes like the University of California at Berkeley.
-The university’s EdX’s Ruby on Rails course introduces you to building a Software as a Service, accessing APIs, Test Driven Development, Ruby on Rails,, and more.
+You can opt for a course from educational institutes like the University of California at Berkeley for a more thorough approach to Ruby on Rails.
+The university’s EdX’s Ruby on Rails course introduces you to building Software as a Service, accessing APIs, Test Driven Development, Ruby on Rails, and more.
 However, it assumes that you already know some programming.